 The FREE TRIAL version of the DAWN HomeCare Dementia Training for Families includes the following topics: 1.1—Dementia Care Intro, 1.5—Why Person-Centered Care Works, 3.2—How We Communicate Matters Most, 7.1—Please Hear Me With Your Heart and 8.3—Keeping the Love Alive.
-For all topics, please purchase a 3-month, 6-month or 12-month subscription.
+For all topics, please purchase a 12-month group membership (subscription).

 Learn how to:

 - Spot the warning signs of dementia

 - Understand why the new person-centered care is so effective

 - Manage interactions so that your loved one can stay relaxed and enjoy the present

 - Capitalize on the thinking skills your loved one will not lose

 - Maximize your loved one’s level of functioning

 In Lesson 1, Judy explains how dementia becomes so much easier to understand and live with when we stop trying to make sense of it from a medical perspective, and instead approach it as a condition that changes functioning—seeing not just what our loved ones become unable to do, but also the very valuable skills they retain.

 Judy explains how not all our cognitive skills are lost to dementia.
 She details the rational thinking skills we lose and the intuitive thinking skills we retain; she explores how losing memory takes away the ability to visit the past but enhances our experience of the present; and describes how we lose the ability to direct and manage our attention, while other valuable skills are heightened.